JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_10X.md

 - `outdirectory`: Specify the output directory for synthetic reads bed file.
 - `BED_filename`: Specify the base name of output bed file.
 - `OUTPUT_cells_barcode_file`: Specify the file name storing the synthetic cell barcodes.
-- `read_len`: (Optional, default: '80') Specify the length of synthetic reads.
-Default value is 80 bp.
+- `read_len`: (Optional, default: '90') Specify the length of synthetic reads.
+Default value is 90 bp.
 - `jitter_size`: (Optional, default: '5') Specify the range of random shift to avoid replicate synthetic reads.
 Default value is 5 bp.

-This function will output a bed file `BED_filename`.bed storing the coordinates information of synthetic reads and its cell barcode file `OUTPUT_cells_barcode_file` in directory `outdirectory`.
+This function will output a bed file *`BED_filename`.bed* storing the coordinates information of synthetic reads and its cell barcode file `OUTPUT_cells_barcode_file` in directory `outdirectory`.

 ```{code-block} python3
 directory_cellnumber = outdirectory